joker-b/botzo/_posts/2005-02-28-Fastest-Thumb-in-the-West.md

 AF, MF, VF, SAF.

-After having to answer this over and over again, and <a href="http://www.apug.org/forums/showthread.php?p=103926#post103926">by request,</a> I'm making a permanent entry here on the subject of <b>fast accurate focusing with the Contax G2.</b> The next time a Leica collector starts up about "slow AF" (this from a guy with <i>no</i> AF), I'll at least be able to lean back and type a URL to them with a smooth, authoritarian air.
+After having to answer this over and over again, and <a href="http://www.apug.org/forums/showthread.php?p=103926#post103926">by request,</a> I'm making a permanent entry here on the subject of <b>fast accurate focusing with the Contax G2.</b> The next time a purist Leica collector starts up about "slow AF" (this from a guy with <i>no</i> AF), I'll at least be able to lean back and type a URL to them with a smooth, authoritarian air.

 So here goes:

 <!--more-->
 The trick to using a G2 quickly is to _ride the AF lock button._ There, that's it.
 Really.
-Treat it a bit like a good EOS (Think Custom Function #4, sorta). <i>It's all about the grip.</i>
+Treat it a bit like you would a good EOS (Canon-speak: think "Custom Function #4," sorta).

+<i>It's all about the grip.</i> Keep your thumb where it gives you image-control leverage.

-Here are the standard complaints I hear about the Contax.
-I hear them on the web, in emails, in person.
+Here are the standard complaints I hear about the Contax G2: I hear them on the web, in emails, in person.
 The truth is they're pretty well dispatched as long as you know how to hold the camera.

 <ul><li>The AF is slow.</li><li>The AF is noisy.</li><li>The lens moves back and forth between shots and it causes a delay.</li><li>The AF is never as good as a good manual focus.</li><li>It's just a fancy point-n-shoot.</li><li>The manual focus is impossible to use because the distance scale is on the top of the body, rather than the viewfinder.</li><li>It's not fair that it costs 1/5 of the Leica and has such good lenses.</li><li>See?
 It has no red dot!</li></ul>